tankunsheng/thedevdiaries/_drafts/2020-07-28-the-team-leader.markdown

 One of many things usually happens here.
 The management adopts a hands-free approach and lets the dev team drive the implementation of the project.
 Of course, a requisite must already be present, which is, that the dev team had already instilled a certain level of confidence in the management.
 Enough for them to be convinced that the team can run on its own for the most part while hitting key milestones with minimal meetings involved.
 Most of the time, we do not get this, however.
 When the dev team fails to communicate the statuses clearly, (which is not easy to do in big projects with multiple teams) what happens is usually the knee-jerked reaction of oversubscribing to meetings, updates, and presentations.

 ## The Importance of a Team Lead
 Aside from the many modern software and project development methodologies that vow to improve team dynamics and project success, there is one more factor that is as important, if not more - a leader.
-By leader, I refer to not someone with a fancy title, it is not authoritative power that I am referring to, but instead, someone on the ground who is well connected to the developers and the engineers.
+By leader, I refer not, to someone with a fancy title.
+It is not authoritative power that I am referring to, but instead, someone on the ground who is well connected to the developers and the engineers.
 Someone who has vast experience in hands-on work and might perhaps still very much be involved in the development works.
 Coupled with a dose of good business acumen, and great interpersonal skills, this will be the single most member of the team in bridging the gap between the management, business stakeholders, and the technical team of engineers.
 Ideally, these are the ideal properties and characteristics of the role of a team leader to me and I think that it is important to be able to:

 **1. Understand the team and resources at hand**